 Chief Marketing Officer

 Maria has over a decade of experience in quantum technology.
 As Head of Business Development at Riverlane, she built a network of global partners and a deep understanding of the global quantum computing ecosystem.
-As VP of Product, she is developing solutions that address those needs.
+As VP Product & Partnerships, she is developing solutions that address those needs.

 VP Quantum Science